 AA

-The drone hit a fuel tank near the airport.
-Flight operations were suspended until the morning hours "to ensure the safety of all passengers and staff."
-Several flights landed at an alternate airport
+A drone hit a fuel tank near the airport early this morning.
+Flight operations were halted for several hours "to ensure the safety of all passengers and staff."
+Several flights were diverted to an alternative airport, Emirates is operating on a partial schedule only

 Dubai DXB.
 Photo: Sebastian Castelier / Shutterstock Dubai DXB.
 Photo: Sebastian Castelier / Shutterstock